 With streaming, however, it’s a bit tricky.

-NordVPN’s most praised feature, however, is its ability to circumvent VPN bans and access streaming services such as Netflix, Hulu, BBC iPlayer, etc.
+NordVPN’s most praised feature, however, is its ability to circumvent VPN bans and access streaming services such as Netflix, Hulu, BBC iPlayer.

-If you want the optimum experience for streaming, I advise you to consider NordVPN, as a more advanced alternative between the two.
+If you want the optimum experience for streaming, from what I’ve seen in my previous CyberGhost vs NordVPN comparison too, I strongly advise you to consider NordVPN, as a more advanced alternative.

 When I first opened the Avast website, it was difficult for me to find the customer support section.